Vertex Bounds in Triangulated $d$-Manifolds and an Application to 4-Manifold Complexity: Introduction

-Regarding triangulations of spaces other than spheres, questions relating $f$-vectors of combinatorial manifolds to their respective topological properties have been studied extensively as well, see, for instance, \cite{Kuehnel1995,Lutz08FVec3Mnf,Novik05OnFNumMnfSymm,Spreer14CyclicCombMflds}.
-In this more general setting, much less is known, and more fundamental questions are still open for most manifolds.
+The $f$-vectors of combinatorial manifolds other than spheres have also been extensively studied; see, for example, \cite{Kuehnel1995,Lutz08FVec3Mnf,Murai14,Novik05OnFNumMnfSymm,Spreer14CyclicCombMflds}.
+However, in this more general context, our understanding remains limited, and many fundamental questions remain open.
 One such question is: